RazPriel/Port-Scanner/README.md

 - Specify how many ports to scan (starting from port 1).
 - Automatically resolves hostnames to IP addresses.
 - Attempts to grab service banners for open ports.

-## ⚠️ Legal Disclaimer
-This tool is built for **educational** purposes and **authorized security testing** only.
-Do **not** scan networks you don’t own or have explicit permission to test.
-The author is not responsible for misuse or damage.

 ## 🛠️ Requirements